 Should you wish to teach in France, there are some steps that you will need to follow regarding obtaining permission to work and live in France, teaching in the public system versus the private system, and obtaining recognition for your studies and qualifications undertaken in Australia.

-Non-Europeans must obtain a Long Stay Work Visa: http://www.ambafrance-au.org/Long-stay-visa-for-France.
-In order to obtain this type of Visa, you must be able to present a work contract, certified by the DIRRECTE.
-Please bear in mind that if you have not already worked in France, or do not know anyone living there, it can be a little difficult to obtain this type of Visa.
+Non-Europeans must obtain a Long Stay Work Visa: https://au.ambafrance.org/Applying-for-a-French-visa-in-Australia-7351.
+In order to obtain this type of Visa, you must be able to present a signed work contract which has been certified by the DIRRECTE.

 As a licensed teacher: this option is only available to European citizens, and you must pass an examination beforehand.

 As a contractual or fill-in teacher: you will need to view the current offers in each Académie and verify what they are offering on a case by case basis (for example, for the Académie de Lyon: http://www.ac-lyon.fr/cid87604/l-academie-recrute.html#enseignants).
 You will also need to obtain equivalence for your Australian qualifications: http://www.ambafrance-au.org/Higher-Education-Qualification-Recognition-3720.

 This depends upon the denomination and institution which you are interested in.
 For example, for a Catholic institution, a carte de séjour (residence permit) and authorisation to work are necessary.
 Licenses obtained in France or overseas are already recognised as equivalent by the Ministry for primary teaching.
 You would need to contact the Diocese for Catholic Education (DDEC) in the location you would like to teach, or the Services d’Accueil et d’Aide au Recrutement (SAAR).